 If you are part of a couple, half of your combined income is tested when working out your income-tested care fee, regardless of who earned the income.

 There are annual and lifetime caps that apply to the income-tested care fee.
-Once these caps are reached, you cannot be asked to pay any more income-tested care fees, or means-tested care fees in residential care.
+Once these caps are reached, you cannot be asked to pay any more income-tested care fees.
 More information can be found on the Department of Health website.

 The first fee notice you receive will be valid for 120 days unless there is a change in your circumstances.
-For example, if there is a change in your marital status or finances change, you will need to contact the Department of Human Services (or Department of Veterans’ Affairs).
+For example, if there is a change in your marital status or finances change, you will need to contact the DHS (or DVA).
 They will decide if this change requires a new assessment to be completed.

 Your income-tested care fee can change over time if your income changes, or due to indexation changes.